The Four Men: A Farrago: Reception

 A review written by Robert C. Holliday in the New York Times in 1913 is positive calling the book "an enchanting volume.
-C Creighton Mandell and G. K. Chesterton have described the work as "grave and deep, informed with emotion".
-Chesterton also wrote that "there are few speeches in modern books better than the conversations in The Four Men."
+C. Creighton Mandell and Edward Shanks have described the work as "grave and deep, informed with emotion".
+G. K. Chesterton wrote that "there are few speeches in modern books better than the conversations in The Four Men."
 Tim Rich argued that Belloc is overly negative about the future of Sussex, saying that Belloc projects his own pessimism onto the land, rather than celebrating its potential.
-Writing in 2010, cultural historian Peter Brandon calls The Four Men "the most passionate and original book on Sussex ever written."
+Writing in 2010, cultural historian Peter Brandon calls The Four Men "the most passionate and original book on Sussex ever written".